 The Group's approach to GHG emissions accounting and reporting is based on the GHG Protocol Corporate Standards (for companies) and the ISO 14064 standard (supplemented by ISO 14069).
 These standards constitute an internationally recognized reference framework.
-For the purposes of consistency with the other environmental information published, the "Scope 2" and "Scope 3" emissions listed below do not include those of the water and waste management businesses of SUEZ.

 ENGIE has analyzed the various categories of emissions in order to identify and quantify the most pertinent categories.
 The following categories have been identified and quantified to date.